1.2 The CLTS FS Determines Functional Eligibility for Long-Term Support Programs

 1.)
 Individual Screener Quality Assurance Review

 It is the screener's responsibility to be objective in screening, to be informed of the instructions, and to corroborate information gathered from the child's family.
-The CLTS FS Coordinator can address questions that arise as a screener completes an individual child's CLTS FS.
-Screeners should contact the CLTS FS Coordinator whenever they obtain a different result than expected for a child based on the requirements of the level of care criteria.
-This includes functional eligibility and non-eligible results, as well as any discrepancy in the expected target group or level of care.
+The CLTS FS email box can address questions that arise as a screener completes an individual child's CLTS FS.
+Screeners should email the CLTS FS email box whenever they obtain a different result than expected for a child based on the requirements of the LOC criteria.
+This includes functional eligibility and noneligible results, as well as any discrepancy in the expected target group or LOC.
 Screeners should also seek clinical consultation on any individual screen question that is complex or confusing for a given child's circumstances.
 Screeners are held accountable for their results.
 This could result in a disallowance of state or federal funding and resulting recoupment.

 Agencies are held accountable for the accuracy of all screens completed by their staff.
 Inaccurate and poorly completed screens or screens manipulated for a particular outcome may result in a disallowance of state or federal funding and resulting recoupment.

-The methods each agency should be conducting will, at a minimum, include:
+The methods each agency should be conducting will, at a minimum, include the following:

-- Reviewing a random sample of CLTS Functional Screens for accuracy and consistency on an on-going, agency-wide basis;
+- Reviewing a random sample of CLTS FS for accuracy and consistency on an ongoing, agency-wide basis

-- Following up on all quality assurance inquiries and providing proof of proper documentation for all responses on the CLTS FS; and
+- Following up on all quality assurance inquiries and providing proof of proper documentation for all responses on the CLTS FS

-- Consulting with CLTS FS Coordinator regarding any screen results or inaccuracies discovered through these activities.
+- Contacting the CLTS FS email box regarding any screen results or inaccuracies discovered through these activities

-The Department of Health Services reviews screens and utilizes quality assurance methods during quarterly and annual reviews.
+DHS reviews screens and uses quality assurance methods during quarterly and annual reviews.
 This includes a series of analyses and comparisons of all agencies' screens.
 Each agency receives a report following such reviews, including a request to the screening agency to correct and amend any screen errors or inconsistencies.

 Research shows that the following limitations occur in all functional assessments or screens: